Hallilogod/KernelToys/README.md

 kerneltoys ppl <PID> <none|light|full|max> 0x87a

-if the offset is wrong by just one single number then your system will most likely crash :)
+if the offset is wrong by just one single number then your system might crash :)

 **Q:** why does kdu.exe get detected as malware?